graalvm/workshops/vscode-tools-for-micronaut/README.md

 Over to you:
 * Add a `@POST` method to the controller you just created.
 It doesn't need to do anything with the payload.
 * What other methods can be added to the controller?
-* What code completions, code generations would you like to see added?
+* What code completions and code generations would you like to see added?

 ## Discover what the Micronaut Activity View Can Do